30 Best Historical Romance Books To Sweep You Off Your Feet

 A Week to be Wicked by Tessa Dare

 Tessa Dare is a master in the art of historical romance writing, and A Week to be Wicked is a prime example.
-Dare’s intricate narrative and irresistible characters speak to the timeless power of love and make this book an absolute must-read for historical romance fans.
-With its beguiling plot and captivating characters, A Week to be Wicked is undoubtedly one of the best historical romances.
+With its beguiling plot and captivating characters, it is undoubtedly one of the best historical romances.

 Where the Lost Wander by Amy Harmon

-Harmon’s meticulous research and attention to detail transport us to a time and place that feels both familiar and foreign.
-We follow Naomi May, a brave traveler on her family’s Oregon Trail journey, and John Lowry, a mysterious half-Pawnee horse trader with secrets of his own.
+In Where the Lost Wander, Naomi May, a brave traveler on her family’s Oregon Trail journey, and John Lowry, a mysterious half-Pawnee horse trader with secrets of his own, embark on a journey where survival and love intertwine in unexpected ways.

 The Lady’s Guide to Celestial Mechanics by Olivia Waite